gaspartartari/gaspartartari/README.md

   - Proficient in Java
   - Familiar with Python and TypeScript for web development
 - **Frameworks:**
-  - Proficient with Spring Boot MVC, JPA/Hibernate, REST API, Spring Security, Oauth2/JWT, JUnit, RestAssured
+  - Proficient with Spring Boot MVC, JPA/Hibernate, REST API, Spring Security, Oauth2/JWT, JUnit, RestAssured, ReactJs
 - **Databases:**
   - Skilled in developing conceptual and logical database models, SQL/JPQL
   - Experienced with Postgres and MySQL